 Dandelion tea is often sold as a detox tea.
 The taste can be a bit strong for some people.
 Many people drink it straight and others with a tiny pinch of salt or with sugar.

 Dandelion is mostly added to salad.
-But you can also add it to vegetables stews.
-It is mildly bitter and with other ingredients it makes an excellent addition to any side dishes or plant-based meals.
+But you can also add it to vegetable stews.
+It is mildly bitter and with other ingredients, it makes an excellent addition to any side dishes or plant-based meals.

 Dandelion is easy to cook and a great addition to salads and perfect in stews.
 Always consult your doctor for advice on usage and benefits.